 The Profit – I met Marcus Lemonis in 2016 at Funnel Hacking Live.
 He and I both spoke on stage.
 He’s a really great guy.
 His show is on CNBC in its fourth season.
 Marcus takes over companies and turns them from failing to scaling.
 Each week, he picks out a business to invest his time and money into to turn it around.

-Shark Tank – If you haven’t watched Shark Tank, IDK what you’ve been doing.
+, IDK what you’ve been doing.
 This show is all about the sales pitch.
 It airs on ABC and is in its eighth season.
-The show consists of a panel of extremely wealthy investors like Damon John and Mark Cuban, who listen to sales pitches and make decisions on investing.
+The show consists of a panel of extremely wealthy investors like Damon John and Mark Cuban, who listen to sales pitches and make decisions

 If you own a business, this show will give you insights on what you need to do in order to evaluate and get investor money to grow what you’ve built.
 You’ll see what investors do and don’t want along with how deals are made and what you can expect.
 This show is also filled with badass sales pitches from contestants.